Have you ever worked with acrylic paints and wondered how they are manufactured?

 Acrylic binder appears more or less white when wet.
 However, it becomes clear as it dries, and this is why acrylic paints often appear to darken as they dry.
 High-quality paints will use binders that are more clear in appearance, minimizing the darkening effect.

 Once the acrylic resin emulsion is prepared, pigments are added.
 Pigments come in three flavors:

 - Synthetic.
 Most acrylic paints are made with inexpensive synthetic pigments.

-- Inorganic, which are mineral-based.
+- Inorganic.
+Mineral-based.
 An example is raw sienna, which is made from iron oxide.

-- Organic, which are derived from plant and animal materials.
+- Organic.
+Derived from plant and animal materials.
 These have largely been replaced by synthetic pigments, although some pigments synthesized from coal tar and petrochemicals are considered “organic.”

 Before being mixed with the binder, pigments must be milled to break up any clumps.
 Clumps cannot be evenly wet and emulsified.
 Once the pigment has been milled, it is then stirred into the binder.

 The quality of the pigment determines not only how the color immediately appears to the eye, but also how well it will resist fading over the years.
 The pigment is the determining factor in the cost of the paint, as the binder is quite inexpensive to produce.
 Artist-quality paints use high-quality pigments, while student-quality paints offer an economy solution.
 Any given brand may further distinguish between grades of artist- or student-quality paints by numbering them (Series 1, Series 2, etc., or sometimes Series A, Series B, etc.) with higher numbers indicating higher quality.